jatindhankhar/jatindhankhar.github.io/_drafts/blog/auto-refresh-tokens-in-ruby-using-procs.md

 The verification call was wrapped in a proc, so that it be can be passed around.

 If  the request returned 401, unauthorised, we could regenerate the token and retry the original request.

+This is what I came up with

 ```ruby